onflow/docs/docs/tools/flow-cli/flix.md

 The Flow CLI provides a `flix` command to `package` up generated plain and simple JavaScript.
 This JavaScript uses FCL (Flow Client Library) to call the cadence the Flow Interaction Templates (FLIX) is based on.

 :::info
-Currently, `flix package` command only supports generating FCL (Flow Client Library) specific JavaScript and TypeScirpt, there are plans to support other languages like golang.
+Currently, `flix package` command only supports generating FCL (Flow Client Library) specific JavaScript and TypeScript, there are plans to support other languages like golang.
 :::